 Eight years after opening Tower, Solomon expanded to a second location in San Francisco.
 A few years after that, a third shop opened its doors in LA.
 From there, Tower’s growth was exponential, expanding across the United States and internationally.

 Russ Solomon at Tower Records (photo courtesy of All Things Must Pass)

 I’m a Collector, I understand the Collector mentality.

 At its peak, Tower ran over 200 locations, spread across the US, as well as in the United Kingdom, Canada, Japan, Hong Kong, Taiwan, Singapore, South Korea, Thailand, Malaysia, the Philippines, Ireland, Israel, United Arab Emirates, Mexico, Colombia, Ecuador, and Argentina.

 In the 1990s, Tower Records sales often exceeded $1 billion annually.

 Tower’s inventory changed with the times, moving from vinyl and cassettes to CDs, DVDs, and video games.
 Tower was also one of the first music retailers to move online, starting TowerRecords.com in 1995.

-Screenshot of 1996 version of TowerRecords.com (from Internet Archive)
+Screenshot of TowerRecords.com in 1996 (from Internet Archive)

 However, along with the massive expansion, there were also missteps along the way: there was that whole multi-million dollar CD price fixing fiasco in which Tower Records and several other music publishers, distributors, and retailers were found guilty of illegal agreements that lead to inflated CD prices.